thisisrocee/latvia-populated-places-map/README.md

 ## FrontEnd

-The React frontend consumes the API provided by the C# backend and displays the parsed populated places data on a map with search functionality.
+The React frontend communicates with the API provided by the Backend and displays the parsed populated places data on a map with search functionality.

 ## Setup and Run